Custom SAML Provider

 Before connecting Sentry to the Identity Provider (IdP), it’s important to first register Sentry as an application on the IdP’s side.
 Sentry’s SAML endpoints are as follows, where

 What are these three things?

-ACSmeans Assertion Consumer Service, and is used for establishing a session based on rules made between your IdP and the service provider it is integrating with.
-Please note: Sentry’s ACS endpoint uses HTTP-POST bindings
+ACSmeans Assertion Consumer Service.
+It is used for establishing a session based on rules made between your IdP and the service provider with which it is integrating.
+Please note that Sentry’s ACS endpoint uses HTTP-POST bindings.

 SLSstands for Single Logout Service, and is used to address logout requests from the IdP.

 entityIDin some systems, refers to the configuration data for an IdP or an SP.
 In this case, the metadata endpoint in Sentry refers to your Sentry organization’s metadata on the Service Provider end.

 When setting these values up on the IdP end, it’s important to remember that Sentry does not need to provide a signing certificate for the integration to work.

 There are three distinct methods for registering your IdP with Sentry: Metadata, XML, and data fields.
 Each method is broken down below, and will produce the same end result.